-Only one location is known for this species in the State.
+This concentration of 6 or so populations of plants are currently the only known locations for this species in the State.
 This new addition to our State flora is currently undergoing review for potential listing as Minnesota Endangered, Threatened, or Special Concern.

 If you are so fortunate to encounter this species during one of your botanical treks, please record its location and contact the Natural Heritage Program for additional information.